BPLIM/Tools/ados/General/mdata/mdata_userguide.md

 </figure>
 </p>

-Now we are going to combine the metadata from both months, because our goal is to have harmonized data.
+Now we are going to combine the metadata from both months because our goal is to have harmonized data.

 ```stata